CNN Exclusive: Anna Wintour says it's time to 'stand up for what you believe in'

 1/10

-in New York, Wintour expressed optimism about the changing media landscape she now finds herself in.
+Speaking exclusively to CNN's Christiane Amanpour in New York, Wintour expressed optimism about the changing media landscape she now finds herself in.
 "I think we're so fortunate today to have so many different channels in which to speak to our audiences," she said.

 "If you go back to when I was a young girl growing up in Britain, and (when) I went for my first job, it was considered a great thing if we reached an audience of 90,000 people with a monthly magazine.
 Now we have, I believe, 22 million followers on Instagram alone at Vogue US.
 So we are talking to men and women all over the world ... in so many different ways (and) in a way that we couldn't possibly have imagined even 10 years ago, 15 years ago."

-, former CEO of the music streaming service Pandora, as its first global chief executive.
+Wintour was speaking the day after Condé Nast appointed Roger Lynch, former CEO of the music streaming service Pandora, as its first global chief executive.
 The news came less than six months after the publisher announced that it would merge Condé Nast International (headquartered in London) with Condé Nast (the US arm), a restructuring that also saw the company's CEO, Bob Sauerberg, step down.

 Rumors around Wintour's potential exit predate the latest upheavals -- and they swirled again last summer.
 Wagging tongues were once again silenced by Sauerberg's insistence that Vogue's editor-in-chief would stay on "indefinitely."